Beanalini/testing-api-calls/README.md

            npm i

-To run application tests:

-            npm test

-To run the application

-            npm start

-## Usage
+`npm test`

+Launches the test runner in the interactive watch mode.

 In the project directory, you can run: